kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/UseInTypo3Frontend/AddContentElement/Index.rst

 |img-9|

-The first one is the site id of piwik.
+The first one is the site id of Matomo.

 The second one lets you select the widget you want to display.